precision-sustainable-ag/SemiF-Segmentation/README.md

 # SemiF-Segmentation

-SemiF-Segmentation provides a toolbox for developing models aimed at segmenting agronomically relevant plant images.
-This repo places an emphasis on data curation rather than archeticture development.
-We use [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) to apply the latest CNN and transformer approaches.
+SemiF-Segmentation is a repository for training semantic segmentation models using agronomically relevant plant images!
+This repository is intended for scientific researchers and technical experts who are interested in using machine learning techniques to segment weeds, crops, and cover crops in agricultural images.

+In this repository, you will find a collection of data curation tools and approaches that are specifically designed for preparing and organizing agricultural image data, in particular the PSA SemiField-Image repository.
+In addition to these tools, we use [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and their range of model architectures for training.
+We also provide examples and tutorials on how to use our tools and resources to solve challenging tasks in the field of agriculture, such as multispecies weed segementation.

 ### Table of Contents
 [Setup](#setup)